neleEC/portfolio-value-tracker/README.md

 1. Reads `portfolio.xlsx`
 2. Scrapes current prices for ETFs and equities from justETF.com  (this can be edited to srape additional information)
-3. Takes the 'quantity' held and the current price of each position
+3. Retains the 'quantity' held (from portfolio.xlsx) and the current price (webscraping justEtf) of each position
 4. Updates `time_series.pkl` with new prices and quantities
 5. Automatically commits the updated file back to the repository

 ---